aboldguess/the-42nd/README.md

 ```
 The client will automatically proxy requests to the server on port `5000`.

 Once both services are running you can visit `http://localhost:3000` to use the app.
+Modern browsers will offer an "Add to Home Screen" prompt because the client is now a Progressive Web App.
+Installing it provides an app-like experience and offline access.

 **Note:** The QR scanner requires camera access, which is only permitted in secure contexts.
 When testing on a mobile device, open the site over `https://` or via `localhost`; otherwise the browser will block camera access and scanning will fail.
 By default the QR scanner opens the rear camera.
 This can be changed from the **Profile** page if your device chooses the wrong camera.